Posture Pump vs. Inversion Table – What’s Better for Back/Neck Pain?

 In any case, it is highly recommended to consult with your doctor before using any of them.

 Both devices are similarly effective.
-However, inversion therapy is less powerful for neck traction.
-For neck decompression the cervical posture pump would be more effective, especially the Cervical Posture Pump.
+However, inversion therapy is less powerful for neck traction at home.
+For neck decompression, the cervical posture pump would be more effective, especially the Cervical Posture Pump.

 As you know – everyone is different.
 Some people feel immediate relief and a decrease in symptoms right away.